 The massive volume of electronic data produced and stored has created new and exciting career opportunities in emerging fields like cyber security and computer forensics.
-Electronic Discovery (E-Discovery), or Cybercrime, is a specialization of computer forensics that deals with collecting, producing and recovering Electronically Stored Information (ESI) as part of a lawsuit or ongoing investigation.
+Electronic Discovery (E-Discovery) is a means of combatting cybercrime, and more specifically a specialization of computer forensics that deals with collecting, producing and recovering Electronically Stored Information (ESI) as part of a lawsuit or ongoing investigation.
 E-Discovery technicians pull ESI from unique places like cell phones, digital cameras and video recorders, all while ensuring that the data is not altered or destroyed.

 While E-Discovery professionals primarily focus on collecting data and metadata from multiple hard drives and other storage units, Computer Forensic experts dig even deeper to recover inaccessible files.
 Companies are increasingly employing more and more professionals to help prevent data breaches.
 A degree or certificate from an excellent E-Discovery program is a fantastic career choice, as graduates with industry certifications in cybercrime & cyber security are in high demand.

-2. Hamline University, the course is a short, two semester, E-Discovery certificate program specifically designed for working professionals.
+2. Hamline University – Hamline offers a short, two semester, E-Discovery certificate program specifically designed for working professionals.
 The school offers evening classes that can easily be completed in nine months.
 The course is ideal for professionals who are already providing legal and computer-related client services like paralegals, IT professionals and project managers.
 The faculty is one of the most professionally connected in the U.S., with 90% of their professors currently working in E-Discovery capacities at high-profile organizations.
 One of these, Paul Luehr, is the current assistant U.S. Attorney for Minnesota as well as the Assistant Director for the Federal Trade Commission.

-4. American Public University, the Graduate Certificate in Cybercrime focuses on teaching students on how to investigate and prevent cybercrime and takes 12 months to complete.
+4. American Public University – The Graduate Certificate in Cybercrime at APU focuses on teaching students on how to investigate and prevent cybercrime and takes 12 months to complete.
 Of the 6 required courses, E-Discovery is the culminating (and most emphasized) course.
 Once completed, students will understand contemporary investigative methods in relation to preservation of digital evidence, metadata forensics, cost containment and data collection.
 Students must possess a Bachelor’s degree in IT or related fields like Computer Science or Information Systems.
-They are also required to complete the university’s undergraduate IT Certificate Program. in Dover, has a bachelor’s degree in forensic biology that allows students to work closely with professionals and agencies in the field and that strongly emphasizes practical and hands-on experience.
+They are also required to complete the university’s undergraduate IT Certificate Program.

 The program partners with Dover Air Force Base, regional law enforcement agencies and others to help students explore in greater depth skills such as analyzing crime scenes, conducting cause-of-death investigations and writing up reports and findings.
 Students should be prepared to pursue an advanced degree in biology or another field or to enter medical school upon completion.

-5. John Jay College of Criminal Justice – CUNY, As one of the most notable forensic science schools in the nation (among the top 10, according to the U.S. New and World Report), John Jay at CUNY offers an incredible cybercrime education to its students and boasts the John Jay College of Criminal Justice Center for Cybercrime Research.
+5. John Jay College of Criminal Justice – CUNY – John Jay at CUNY boasts the John Jay College of Criminal Justice Center for Cybercrime Research.
 Each year, it brings on a select few research students to work as Digital Forensics and Cyber Security Fellows while pursuing the M.S. in Digital Forensics and Cyber Security.
 This is an incredibly elite program with faculty such as Douglas Salane, who is the current director of the Cybercrime Research Center, as well as a former cybercrime analyst for the Exxon Corp.

-6. University of South Florida, the school offers two brand new interdisciplinary programs slated to launch in the Fall of 2014: a Master’s of Science in Cyber Security and a Graduate Certificate in Cyber Security.
+6. University of South Florida – USF offers two brand new interdisciplinary programs: a Master’s of Science in Cyber Security and a Graduate Certificate in Cyber Security.
 The University also offers specialized training and industry certifications for cyber security professionals in Florida.
 In addition, the school will offer a specialized cyber security certification program for both in-service veterans and those transitioning back to civilian careers.

 The following criteria were used in compiling this list.
 Although the criteria may not apply to all schools, all of the schools meet at least 3 of the 4 criteria.